200 Market

 Building in Portland, Oregon, U.S.

 200 Market, also known as the Black Box, is a 19-story high-rise commercial office building in downtown Portland, Oregon, United States.
-It was completed in 1973 and certified LEED Platinum in 2010.
+Located across Market Street from Keller Auditorium, it was completed in 1973 and certified LEED Platinum in 2010.
 It was the first multi-tenant building in the U.S. to be LEED Gold-certified, in 2006.

+History

-In June 2025, MetLife filed a lawsuit against its owner John Russell seeking foreclosure.
+Real estate developer John Russell purchased the tower for $21.5 million in 1988.
+His company received a loan for $63 million from MetLife, using 200 Market as collateral, in 2017, and later defaulted on that loan when Regence Blue Cross Blue Shield (now Cambia Health Solutions) reduced its space.
+In June 2025, MetLife filed a lawsuit against its owner Russell seeking foreclosure.
 Financial trouble started after Regence Blue Cross' lease expired.
+The tower then sold for about $70 million in April 2026, with $38.5 million of that being assumed debt.
+200 Market was purchased by Melvin Mark Investors and Jeff Swickard.

+Details

 The building has 18 floors for tenants and a total of 400000 sqft with 19000 ft2 per floor.